MatthewJDavis/matthewjdavis.github.io/_posts/2017-07-08-deploying-storage-to-azure-vsts.md

     - release
 ---

-In this post, I'm going to show you how to deploy an Azure Storage Account to Azure using Microsoft's [Visual Studio Team Services][vsts] (VSTS).
+In this post, I'm going to show you how to deploy an Azure Storage Account to Azure using Microsoft's [Visual Studio Team Services][vsts-main] (VSTS).

 Using infrastructure as code and a build and release pipeline, this makes it easier to set up resources in different environments and even different Azure subscriptions / regions.